 - Work with non-fatigued muscles at the beginning of session

 - 50-80 total reps for beginners, up to 150 total reps for more advanced clients

 - Low reps, high intensity – no more than 10 reps per set

-- High-intensity Plyo circuits like Tabatas.
+- High-intensity plyo circuits like Tabatas.
 Plyometrics are meant to be done with maximal effort and force in the least amount of time.
-Performing Plyos in this manner leans more towards general conditioning and increased risk of injury
+Performing Plyos in a circuit or interval format leans more towards general conditioning and increased risk of injury

 - Working on uneven surfaces, especially for beginners

-- Too long of sessions.
-For general public keep a Plyo training session under 30 minutes.
+- Excessively long of sessions.
+For the general public keep a plyo training session under 30 minutes.
 Plyometric training is largely neurologic, a client shouldn’t be left gasping for air.